 Every sampling operation is an experiment in probability.
-The effect on results using heterogeneous materials will be greatest when the granularity is divergent; the specific gravity differences are large; and the quality is widely ranged from the average.
-A Jones-type sampler is a practical compromise.
-Sampling is a process of crushing, mixing, and cutting; and the next steps are crushing, mixing and cutting-again and again to the final cut.
+The effect on results using heterogeneous materials will be greatest when the granularity is divergent, the specific gravity differences are large and the parameter of interest encompasses a large range.
+Sampling is an iterative process of crushing, mixing, and splitting.

-1. The sampler should be on a firm, level plane – all dimensions.
+1. The splitter should be on a firm, level plane – all dimensions.
 All feed introduction should be at a level plane.

-2. Test the sampler for equal splits.
-Adjust, bend, or shim the legs or frame for leveling.
+2. Test the unit for equal splits by weight sub samples to ensure they are within a few percent of each other.
+Adjust, bend, or shim the legs or frame to level if necessary.

 4. Avoid a wide divergence of particle size.
 Coarse grains travel and change direction faster than fine grains.
 Large differences in particle size is the major cause of segregation and sample distortion.